dklassic/GDC-transcript/README.md

 Please create Pull Request following [Contributing Guide](./.github/CONTRIBUTING.md) to help us make these awesome contents available to everyone without a hassle!
 Also feel free to create Issue when a video you need isn't transcribed yet.

-Before you start working on something, it's best to check if there is an existing issue first.
+Before you start working on some new feature, it's best to check if there is an existing issue first.

 Thank you to everyone contributing to GDC-transcript!